On the stable recovery of deep structured linear networks under sparsity constraints: Notations and preliminaries on Tensorial Lifting

-such that for all $\hbf\in\hS$
+such that for all $\wbf\in\wS$

-The intuition leading to this equality is that every entry in $M_1(\hbf_1)M_2(\hbf_2) \ldots M_K(\hbf_K)$ is a multivariate polynomial whose variables are in $\hbf$.
-Moreover, every monomial of the polynomials is of the form $a_\ibf P(\hbf)_\ibf$ for $\ibf\in\iS$, where $a_\ibf$ is a coefficient depending on $M_1$, \ldots, $M_K$.
-The great property of the Tensorial Lifting is to express any deep linear network using the Segre Embedding and a linear operator $\calA$.
-The Segre embedding is non-linear and might seem difficult to deal with at the first sight, but it is always the same whatever the network topology, the sparsity pattern, the action of the ReLU activation function\ldots These constituents of the problem only influence the lifting linear operator $\calA$.
+The intuition leading to this equality is that every entry in $M_H(\wbf_H) \cdots M_1(\wbf_1)X$ is a multivariate polynomial whose variables are in $\wbf$.
+Moreover, every monomial of the polynomials is of the form $a_\ibf P(\wbf)_\ibf$ for $\ibf\in\iS$, where $a_\ibf$ is a coefficient which depends on $M_1$, \ldots, $M_H$ and $X$.
+The Tensorial Lifting expresses any deep structured linear network using the Segre Embedding and a linear operator $\calA$.
+The Segre embedding is non-linear and might seem difficult to deal with at the first sight, but it is always the same whatever the network architecture, the sparsity pattern, the action of the ReLU activation function\ldots These constituents of the problem only influence the lifting linear operator $\calA$.

 In the next section, we study what properties of $\calA$ are required to obtain the stable recovery.
 In Section \ref{conv-tree}, we study these properties when $\calA$ corresponds to a sparse convolutional linear network.